St. Annagasse 18 / CH-8001 Zürich, Schweiz

 – SATW published the third edition of its biannual “Technology Outlook”, an overview of the most promising upcoming technologies for Switzerland, written by various leading experts.
 For the first time, the publication was also published as an extensive online-version and accompanied by a roadshow with multiple presentations for SME business owners and innovation professionals.

 – In 2019 SATW successfully completed the first implementation of the public-private partnership programme “Swiss TecLadies”, an initiative to foster young female talent in the field of technology.
-After qualifying by completing an online test, 45 girls between 13 and 16 years were undergoing a versatile development programme for nine months while being accompanied by a female mentor.
+After qualifying by completing an online test, 45 girls aged between 13-16 began a versatile nine-month development programme with the support of a female mentor.